 Let us start from the position that when someone thinks of “severance,” typically what he or she really means is “notice.”
 Although the Employment Standards Act, 2000 does specifically list both “notice” and “severance” as entitlements on termination of employment, reasonable notice of termination is what the court is typically more interested in.

 With the exception of the payment of the minimum amounts prescribed by the Employment Standards Act, 2000, usually the difference between “notice” and “severance” is really just words.
+(For a full explanation of the difference between “notice” and “severance” see the post: Not All Employees are Entitled to Severance Pay.)
 When a dismissed employee says that he or she wants more “severance” on termination, and I say that what the employee really wants is more “notice of termination,” what we both agree upon is that what the employee really wants is more money – and whether we label that pot of money “notice,” “severance,” or anything else really does not matter at the end of the day.

 As mentioned in the previous section, employers are generally permitted to fire employees at any time during the employment relationship, subject to the requirement to provide “reasonable notice.”
 Removing the quotation marks around “reasonable notice” in that statement and applying what I just said, here is the most accurate statement I can give of the state of the law in Ontario with respect to termination of employment: